KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 };
 ```

-If you compile now you should still see the black window from the previous step, but we are now in our game scene.
+Compiling the game at this time still produces a black window, but this is now the game scene.

 <div>